video-db/videodb-python/README.md

 # get the video from the collection
 video = collection.get_video("video_id")

-# index the video for symantic search
+# index the video for semantic search
 video.index_spoken_words()

 # search relevant moment in video and stream resultant video clip instantly.